adrian88888888/AHK-Virtual-Desktop-Library/README.md

 If you have any usefull way you use this library and is not in this list, please open an isue and tell me so i add it to this list, that way i hope between everyone we get a good list<br/>
 I also put only original ideas, pressing 1,2,3 to go to desktop 1,2,3 its not going to be here
+PLEASE: if you do the code of any of this ideas, show me your repo so I can link it here or so we/I can use it, thanks!

 # Installation:
 Note: This DLL and library works only on 64 bit Windows 10 and it was tested with 1809 build 17663, it was done with ahk v1<br/>